Edictum

 4. Switch to enforce mode

 Step 1: Deploy in observe mode.
-Set mode: observe in your contract bundle and deploy to production.
-Agents run normally -- no tool calls are denied.
+Set mode: observe in your ruleset and deploy to production.
+Agents run normally -- no tool calls are blocked.

 Step 2: Review audit events.
-Every precondition that would have denied a call emits a CALL_WOULD_DENY event.
-Query your audit sink (stdout, file, OTel) for these events to see which contracts fire and how often.
+Every precondition that would have blocked a call emits a CALL_WOULD_DENY event.
+Query your audit sink (stdout, file, OTel) for these events to see which rulesets fire and how often.

 Step 3: Tune.
-If a contract fires too often (false positives), narrow its when condition.
+If a rule fires too often (false positives), narrow its when condition.
 If it never fires, check that the selectors match your tool arguments.
-Use edictum check to test specific tool calls against your contracts without running them.
+Use edictum check to test specific tool calls against your rulesets without running them.

 Step 4: Enforce.
 Change mode: observe to mode: enforce.
-Contracts now actively deny tool calls.
+Rulesets now actively block tool calls.

 Enabling Observe Mode